Everything You Need to Know About Hypoallergenic Jewelry

 What Are Common Jewelry Allergies?

-The most common type of Jewelry allergy is Jewelry that is made from nickel.
+The most common type of Jewelry allergy is Jewelry which is made from nickel.
 Nickel is a naturally white metal that is usually mixed with other metals to create an alloy.
 In Jewelry, nickel can be found in earring posts, body Jewelry, eyeglass frames, watchbands, buttons, zippers, and costume Jewelry.

 What Are Different Types of Hypoallergenic Jewelry?